What is a trigger?

 Value: Health.
 Goal: Drink water and get 30 minutes of movement today.

-Why can boredom be a major trigger for teens?
+Why can boredom be a major trigger?

 When you’re bored, your brain looks for something exciting to do, and old habits can pop up fast.